Communicate

 GRI Standards

-- Communicate: Report to all stakeholders on ‘material topics’ that reflect the organisation’s most significant impacts.
-Using standardised metrics helps the organisation and its stakeholders compare performance with others.
+- Communicate: Report to all stakeholders on material topics that reflect the organisation’s most significant impacts.
+GRI’s standardised metrics help the organisation and its stakeholders compare performance with others.

 GRI Topic-specific Standards